-There is no rollover or exemption for a capital gain you make when you sell an asset and put the proceeds into a superannuation fund or use the proceeds to purchase an identical or similar asset.
-For example, if you sell a rental property and put the proceeds into a superannuation fund or use the proceeds to purchase another rental property, rollover is not available.
-However, rollover may be available in special circumstances - in particular for destruction or compulsory acquisition of property (see chapter 7) and marriage breakdown (see chapter 8).
+There is no rollover or exemption for a capital gain you make when you sell an asset and put the proceeds into a superannuation fund, or use the proceeds to purchase an identical or similar asset, or you transfer an asset into a superannuation fund.
+For example, if you sell a rental property and put the proceeds into a superannuation fund, or use the proceeds to purchase another rental property, a rollover is not available.
+However, a rollover may be available in special circumstances - in particular for destruction or compulsory acquisition of property (see chapter 7) or marriage breakdown (see chapter 8).
+However, an asset or the capital proceeds from the sale of an asset may be transferred into a superannuation fund in order to satisfy certain conditions under the small business retirement exemption.
+For more information about the CGT concessions for small business, see the Guide to capital gains tax concessions for small business.